wasona/wasona/src/content/meta/index.md

 ---
 # toki pona 101: a crash course into Toki Pona

 Welcome!
 This course is not finished.
-Please do not read it.
-If you're here by accident, take a look at some good, finished courses instead:
+If you're here by accident, please do not read it.
+Take a look at some good, finished courses instead:
 * [lipu sona pona](https://lipu-sona.pona.la/) by jan Lentan
 * [lipu sona](https://lipu-sona.comforttiger.space/en) by soweli Lote
 * [Learn Toki Pona!](https://mun.la/sona/) by mun Kekan San